 Loveless rushed for 86 yards and one TD while throwing for another score in an overtime victory at Lindsey Wilson to end his sophomore campaign before becoming a co-starter with Gurchiek his final two years.

 Loveless earned his bachelor’s in Health and Human Performance with minors in Strength and Conditioning and Health from Cumberland in 2014.
-He is currently enrolled in the master's program for Sports Management at Cumberland.
+He also earned his master's degree in Sports Management at Cumberland in December 2018.

 Loveless' Coaching Career